 Student travel insurance with medical conditions

 We’ll consider covering any diagnosed medical condition you might be travelling with – just let us know before you go!
-Our Budget policies don’t offer medical screening, so if you do have a condition just choose Silver, Gold or Black (or any backpacker policy) and answer a few simple questions.
+Our Budget policies don’t offer medical screening, so if you do have a condition just choose Silver, Gold or Black and answer a few simple questions.
 We can cover many medical conditions at no extra cost, but for others there may be an additional premium to pay.